Trooper shoots, kills man who allegedly shot at another vehicle on I-44

 No vehicles were struck by Hutchinson's alleged gunfire on the interstate, the release states.

-A trooper attempted to pull over Hutchinson near Garnett Road about two minutes later, but the reportedly continued on and a pursuit ensued.
+A trooper attempted to pull Hutchinson over near Garnett Road about two minutes later, but he reportedly continued driving, and a pursuit ensued.

-Hutchinson reportedly exited the interstate at 11th Street and re-entered I-44 eastbound before exiting again at 129th East Avenue, turning northbound, the release states.
+Hutchinson reportedly exited the interstate at 11th Street and reentered I-44 eastbound before exiting again at 129th East Avenue, turning north, the release states.

-He then reportedly "swerved at" trooper's cars and turned back southbound on 129th East Avenue, crossing the center line and almost hitting another vehicle, the release states.
+He then reportedly "swerved at" troopers' cars and turned back south on 129th East Avenue, crossing the center line and almost hitting another vehicle, the release states.

-The release states a trooper performed a "successful" tactical vehicle intervention at 27th Street South, and Hutchinson exited the vehicle with a firearm.
+A trooper performed a "successful" tactical vehicle intervention at 27th Street, and Hutchinson got out of the vehicle with a gun, the Highway Patrol reported.

-A trooper shot Hutchinson, killing him.
-They recovered at least one firearm from the shooting scene.
+At that point, trooper shot Hutchinson, killing him.
+At least one firearm was recovered at the shooting scene.

-In a tactical vehicle intervention, or TVI, the lead officer in a pursuit uses their patrol vehicle to nudge the fleeing vehicle’s rear end sideways, oftentimes sending it into a spin and ending the pursuit.
+In a tactical vehicle intervention, or TVI, the lead officer in a pursuit uses the patrol vehicle to nudge the fleeing vehicle’s rear end sideways, oftentimes sending that vehicle into a spin and ending the pursuit.

-Hutchinson's online criminal history shows he has had several run-ins with police in the past, including the Highway Patrol, and has served time in Oklahoma Department of Corrections custody for convictions of eluding police, possession of controlled substances and unauthorized use of a vehicle in Tulsa, Rogers and Mayes counties.
+Hutchinson's online criminal history shows he has had several run-ins with police, including the Highway Patrol, and has served time in Oklahoma Department of Corrections custody on convictions for eluding police, possession of controlled substances and unauthorized use of a vehicle in Tulsa, Rogers and Mayes counties.

 He also was convicted in federal court of being a felon in possession of a firearm.
-A U.S. judge modified his post-imprisonment supervision in 2020 after he violated his terms of release via illegal drug use, according to court records.
+A federal judge modified his post-imprisonment supervision in 2020 after he violated his terms of release by illegal drug use, according to court records.

-Hutchinson surrendered to U.S. Marshals for about a month before being released to the United States Probation Office in late January 2021.
+Hutchinson surrendered to U.S. marshals and was held about a month before being released to the U.S. Probation Office in late January 2021.

 Tulsa World investigates: Oklahoma Highway Patrol fatality pursuits, deadly shootings